Third round of PPP has begun, with a headstart for minority-owned businesses

 Data from the SBA analyzed by the Associated Press showed the overwhelming amount of loans went to white business, including units of large corporations.
 The program ran April 3 through Aug.
 8.

-"Many of our businesses were turned down in the first and second round," Ron Busby, president of the U.S. Black Chamber of Commerce, told the AP.
+"Many of our businesses were turned down in the first and second round," Ron Busby, president of the U.S. Black Chambers, told the AP.
 "That caused application fatigue and frustration."

+Frank Dogbe, owner of Minneapolis-based SOS Building Services, received an SBA PPP loan in the second round last year.
+He said Tuesday that he has submitted another PPP loan application for about $100,000 for his 20-employee company through Neighborhood Development Center, a CDFI that processed last year's loan as well.

+Dogbe also dug into his own savings last year to keep the company afloat.
+He said SOS is expanding with a couple of new commercial-cleaning contracts in February and will add employees.

 That pattern reversed itself over the final four weeks of round two, partly because banks responded to criticism by making it easier for minority business owners to apply for a loan.